AlexYiningLiu/Matrix-Library/README.md

 [main.cpp](src/main.cpp) contains driver code that processes user command line arguments, and runs one of two different test functions

 ### `test_cases.cpp`
-[test_cases.cpp](test/test_cases.cpp) contains unit testing code that runs a series of matrix operations and verifies their correctness
+[test_cases.cpp](test/test_cases.cpp) contains unit testing code that runs a series of matrix operations and verifies their correctness, using GoogleTest framework

 ## Build Instructions
 1. Clone this repo.